-The Department is committed to ensuring that beneficiaries are able to address their problems quickly and with minimal burden, and requires Standard Plans and Behavioral Health I/DD Tailored Plans to meet the standards set forth in 42 CFR 438.228.
+CFR 438.228.
 North Carolina is committed to honoring and supporting the right of beneficiaries to pursue a formal appeal of an adverse benefit determination through their plan, or upon exhaustion of the plan appeal process, through timely access to a State fair hearing.
 (42 CFR 438.228, 438.400, 438.402.)
-Additionally, beneficiaries will also be able to appeal enrollment and disenrollment determinations by the EB under a similar process.
+Additionally, beneficiaries will also be able to appeal enrollment and disenrollment determinations by the enrollment broker under a similar process.

-Beneficiaries will also be provided the opportunity to file a grievance with their plan to express their dissatisfaction with any issue that does not relate to an adverse benefit determination (e.g., concerns regarding quality of care or behavior of a provider or plan employee).
-The Department will require Standard Plans and Behavioral Health I/DD Tailored Plans to report on their appeal and grievance processes and outcomes, monitor plan performance to ensure compliance with related requirements and address any issues that may arise.
-The ECBI Tribal Option will file a report with DHHS on grievances, only.
+Beneficiaries also will be provided the opportunity to file a grievance with their plan to express their dissatisfaction with any issue that does not relate to an adverse benefit determination (e.g., concerns regarding quality of care or behavior of a provider or plan employee).
+The Department will require Standard Plans and BH I/DD Tailored Plans to report on their appeal and grievance processes and outcomes, monitor plan performance to ensure compliance with related requirements and address any issues that may arise.
+The ECBI Tribal Option will file a report with DHHS on grievances only.